resifis/geo_env/README.md

 This repository contains all the codes for the geo-environmental modeling course

 This readme file will contain a description of the course and the assignments.

+This repo will contain all python file and jupyter notebooks